NextronSystems/asgard-manual/usage/administration.rst

    Configure the LDAP Server

 Then check the bind user you want to use for ASGARD.
 Read permissions on the bind user are sufficient.
-To find out the distinguished name you can use an LDAP browser or query using the Powershell AD module command ``Get-ADUser <username>``.
+To find out the distinguished name you can use an LDAP browser or query using the PowerShell AD module command ``Get-ADUser <username>``.

 .. figure:: ../images/ldap-bind.png
    :target: ../_images/ldap-bind.png